On this page

 - Document databases don't necessarily enforce a strict schema for the data in each collection.
 While similar to documents in form, every Realm object conforms to a schema for a specific object type in the realm.
 An object cannot contain a property that is not described by its schema.

 You can read back the data that you have stored in Realm Database by finding, filtering, and sorting objects.
+You can optionally section these results by a key path, making it easier to populate sectioned tables.

 To get the best performance from Realm as your app grows and your queries become more complex, design your app's data access patterns around a solid understanding of Realm Database read characteristics.